How to Prepare for United States Postal Service (USPS) 955 Exam?

 Electrical engineers and technicians use technically advanced skills to address daily challenges as they carry out a complete spectrum of screening.
 From maintenance work and integration to optimization and repairs on equipment and computer programs on numerous services, mechanisms, and machinery.

-An entry-level position that can lead to a career is that of a PSE Electronic Technician.
-With enough experience, they have the opportunity to become Electronic Technicians.
+An entry-level position that can lead to a great career is the PSE Electronic Technician.
+With enough experience, a PSE electronic technician can become an Electronic Technician.

-Engineering performs sophisticated maintenance on building integration systems, heavy machinery, and mail processing equipment.
+The USPS requires sophisticated maintenance on building integration systems, heavy machinery, and mail processing equipment.
+They need people with excellent technical skills to do this.

 Mail Processing Equipment Maintenance Mechanic is a full-time job with complete benefits and is essential for the optimal functioning of USPS.

-Area Maintenance Technicians (AMTs) take care of the installation, maintenance, removal, reparation, and disposal of Postal equipment.
-They also install, move, or repair Post Office screen-line equipment, lock boxes, furniture, and mechanical equipment, supervising additional help as projects require.
+Area Maintenance Technicians (AMTs) take care of the installation, maintenance, removal, reparation, and disposal of postal equipment.
+They also install, move, or repair post office screen-line equipment, lock boxes, furniture, and mechanical equipment.
+Sometimes, they are also tasked with supervising additional help as projects require.

 PSE (Postal Support Employee) Area Maintenance Technician is an entry-level position that can lead to later career acceleration into AMT.
 If a particular facility has PSE AMTs, senior PSE AMTs might be offered a job promotion into AMTs.